 I’ve compiled some tips you can follow to navigate the home buying process.
 These will give you a headstart and help you dodge common mistakes.

-Comprehensive and free course to help you buy your home.
+Free course to help you buy your home.

-Factors to consider to decide the right amount to spend.
+Decide the right amount to spend.

 3 secrets to get a better mortgage deal!